earthly/website/blog/_posts/2023-04-09-python-data-classes.md

     gpa: float
 ~~~

 At first look, this version of the `Student` class is easy to read and the type hints indicate the expected data types for each field.
 There's no `__init__` method or any of the other methods that we added for the regular class.
 That's it!
-You can proceed to instantiate objects of the `Student` data class.
+Your `Student` data class is ready and you can proceed to instantiate objects of this data class.

 Now, let's run through the same steps that we did for the regular `Student` class.